xxks-kkk/Code-for-blog/2020/sql-datalog-cypher/README.md

 In this document, we use a simple table shown below to compare SQL, Datalog, and Cypher queries.

+We will implement following two queries in SQL, Datalog, and Cypher:

+1) Get all the components of "trike"
+2) Get the components at the same level as "spoke"

+   Tuple (S1,S2) is in SameLev if there is path up from S1 to some node and down to S2 with same number of up and down edges.

 The working table

 | Part  | Subpart | number |